susannaelsie/stat545-hw-klassen-susanna/hw04/README.md

 3. Renamed region names to shorten (removed province and CD code)
 4. Removed footnotes
 5. Replaced all x values with NA

+Working with the data in R

+I began looking into how to use commands in the console or code to load the datasets (from the tutorial above) but in the end I loaded them by clicking on the files window on the bottom right corner of my screen.

+I think I encountered the most trouble when I ended up with several variable/column names with spaces and numbers in them.
+This made it difficult for me as I could not tell if it was my code or my approach that was incorrect, or if I was simply asking R to perform a task that it cannot do because of my naming conventions.
+While I did think to rename my variable names when I was first preparing my data for import, I did not think ahead to the output after re-shaping (where some values became variable names, and vice versa).
+As such, I learned a *lot* in this assignment through trial and error.
+The depth of my exploration certainly suffered, but I think ultimately my learning did not.